SQream/sqream_docs/guides/inserting_data.rst

 * Parquet files are loaded through :ref:`external_tables`.
 The destination table structure has to match in number of columns between the source files.

 * Parquet files support predicate pushdown.
-When a query is issued over Parquet files, SQream DB uses row-group metadata to determine which row-groups in a file need to be read for a particular query and the row indexes can narrow the search to a particular set of rows.
+When a query is issued over Parquet files, SQream uses row-group metadata to determine which row-groups in a file need to be read for a particular query and the row indexes can narrow the search to a particular set of rows.

 Type Support and Behavior Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Unlike ORC, the column types should match the data types exactly (see table below).
+* Unlike ORC, the column types should match the data types exactly, as show in the following table:

 .. list-table::
    :widths: auto
    :header-rows: 1
    :stub-columns: 1

-   * -   SQream DB type →
+   * -   SQream Type →

-         Parquet source
+         Parquet Source
      - ``BOOL``
      - ``TINYINT``
      - ``SMALLINT``